manniL/docus/content/page.md

 ---

 ::alert{type="warning"}
-This react page is imported from `content.nuxtjs.org` in order to test the page layout locally.
+This page is imported from `content.nuxtjs.org` in order to test the page layout locally.
 ::

 ## Play online